Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the people at the Dolores Park enjoying the San Francisco skyline

-The Mission District is young, trendy, and full of the best Mexican and Central American food you’ll find anywhere in San Francisco.
+Mosey back down 17th Street until you get to the Mission District.
+This neighborhood is young, trendy, and full of the best Mexican and Central American food you’ll find anywhere in San Francisco.

 Spend an hour walking down Valencia Street, from 16th to 24th.
 Explore eclectic boutiques and bookshops sprinkled between newer, chain retail stores.
 Pop into Clarion Alley, between 17th and 18th, to see colorful street art by community artists.

-If you get hungry for lunch, pop down to one of the many inexpensive food joints in the neighborhood.
+If you get hungry for lunch, head to one of the many Hispanic food joints in the neighborhood.
 Visit Taqueria Cancun for huge burritos at a cheap price, or eat at Panchita’s Pupusería for Salvadoran food that will blow your mind.

 After meandering down Valencia, spend an hour or two relaxing in sunny Mission Dolores Park.
-This area is one of the most famous in San Francisco.
-Dolores Park is a sweeping expanse of green grass, palm trees, and sun-drenched tennis courts, all with stunning views of the San Francisco skyline.
+This park is a sweeping expanse of green grass, palm trees, and sun-drenched tennis courts, all with stunning views of the skyline.
+It’s one of the most popular hangout spots in the city.

 Evening